 You were in the hospital for spine surgery.
-You probably had a problem with one or more disk, a cushion that separates the bones in your spine (vertebrae).
+You probably had a problem with one or more disks.
+A disk is a cushion that separates the bones in your spine (vertebrae).

 You may have had one of these surgeries: